c247/ThreaDB/README.md

 # ThreaDB
 Multi-threaded B-Plus Tree Key Value store database implementation using C++

+## Features

+- Insertion of key-value pairs into the B+ tree
+- Searching for a single key in the B+ tree
+- Searching for multiple keys in parallel using multiple threads
+- Thread-safe insertion and searching using locks

 ```
 g++ -std=c++17 main.cpp BPlusTree.cpp -o main.exe
 ```